zenmonkeykstop/qubes-doc.rtd/user/templates/minimal-templates.rst

 Important
 =========

 1. `The minimal templates are intended only for advanced    users. <https://forum.qubes-os.org/t/9717/15>`__ If you encounter problems with the minimal templates, we recommend that you use their standard template counterparts instead.

 2. If something works with a standard template but not the minimal version, this is most likely due to user error (e.g., a missing package or misconfiguration) rather than a bug.
 In such cases, please do *not* file a bug report.
-Instead, please see `Help, Support, Mailing Lists, and Forum </support/>`__ for the appropriate place to ask for help.
-Once you have learned how to solve your problem, please `contribute what you learned to the documentation </doc/how-to-edit-the-documentation/>`__.
+Instead, please see :doc:`Help, Support,    Mailing Lists, and Forum </introduction/support>` for the appropriate place to ask for help.
+Once you have learned how to solve your problem, please :doc:`contribute what you learned to the    documentation </developer/general/how-to-edit-the-documentation>`.

-3. The minimal templates are intentionally *minimal*. `Do not ask for your favorite package to be added to the minimal template by default. </faq/#could-you-please-make-my-preference-the-default>`__
+3. The minimal templates are intentionally *minimal*. :ref:`Do not ask for    your favorite package to be added to the minimal template by    default. <introduction/faq:could you please make my preference the default>`

 4. In order to reduce unnecessary risk, unused repositories have been disabled by default.
 If you wish to install or update any packages